 The Historic Daniel Boone Home hosts several special events throughout the year.
 Each event brings to life a different aspect of history by telling the stories of the people and the time.
-Check in on the Parks calendar for current dates and registration details.
+Check the Parks progam calendar for current dates and registration details.
 For more information on these events, please call 636-949-7535 or email Parks.

 Lila, Life of a Missouri Slave

 Visit with "Lila" and learn about slavery on the Missouri frontier.
 "Lila, Life of a Missouri Slave" is performed by Angela da Silva at 1:15 and 3:15 p.m.
 Monthly schedule varies.

 A Visit with Daniel and Rebecca Boone

 When you purchase a guided tour of The Historic Daniel Boone Home on select Saturdays, you'll also be able to meet Daniel and Rebecca Boone.
 Daniel and Rebecca’s life together was filled with joy, happiness, hardship, and tragedy, yet they survived and persevered as partners for 56 years.
 Daniel will have a collection of original antique weapons and accoutrements from the French & Indian War, and the Revolutionary War.
 The famous historic duo is portrayed by long-time volunteers of the site, Colonel Robert Pecoraro and Shirley Pecoraro.
 They will both be dressed in period correct clothing.
 Don't miss the chance to bring your children to this program to hear true adventure stories about the Boone family and be able to see antiques up close, not behind a glass case.